yyoshiaki/MEnet/README.md

 # MEnet <img src="./img/MEnet.png" width="20%" align="right" />

 MEnet is a neural-net based deconvolution method for methylation data.
+MEnet can be used only for humans so far.

 ## Installation

 1. install pytorch. [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)
 2. git clone this repo.
 3. `python setup.py install`
+4. If you use the `--bismark` option, you need to install `bedtools` locally.

 ## For development